The total student loan debt level in the United States is more than $1.3 trillion, according to the Federal Reserve.

-The impacts of student loans aren’t limited to the people with the loans.
-Read on to learn how student loan debt affects the entire economy.
+And, the impacts of student loans aren’t limited to the people with the loans.
+Here’s how student loan debt affects the entire economy.

 1. Student Loan Debt Discourages Students from Attending College

-According to the National Center for Education Statistics, the number of students attending college declined every year from 2010 through 2015.
+The number of students attending college declined every year from 2010 through 2015, according to the National Center for Education Statistics.
 Meanwhile, another study by the Federal Reserve Bank of San Francisco found that the additional income earned with a college degree, known as the higher education wage premium, has remained constant over that same period, decreasing the financial motivation for students to continue their education through college and beyond.

 2. Student Loan Debt Increases Wealth Inequality